 As a relatively nuanced form of SI, genomics has already instituted practices and infrastructures to uphold an EoC.
-Genomics cares deeply about the data but perhaps in ways that negotiate with difficulty between an ethics of care focused on norms and standards and a social intelligence focused on the potentials of data to support the emergence of new norms, new boundaries and orderings of significant differences.
+Genomics cares deeply about the data but perhaps in ways that uneasily navigate between an ethics of care focused on norms and standards, and a social intelligence focused on the potentials of data to support the emergence of new norms, new boundaries and orderings of significant differences.

-The goal of the EoC in genomics seems to be to preserve the social fabric that makes the SI of genomics possible.
-In support of this goal, the field of genomics has instituted practices and infrastructures that support the sharing of data and the capturing of the social composition of that data.
+Much care for genomic data, about which our collaboratory participants had much to say, seeks to preserve the social fabric that makes the SI of genomics possible.
+In support of this goal, the field of genomics has instituted practices ('bioinformatics') and infrastructures (archives, repositories, biobanks) that support the sharing of data and exploring the social composition of that data.
 Thus, the field of genomics has co-developed with principles for data sharing (the Bermuda Principles), community repositories for data deposition (in Japan, USA and Europe), an international data sharing agreement (International Nucleotide Sequence Database Consortium (INSDC)), and community ontologies and standards, including metadata standards for capturing the social composition of big data.
-There is also the work of curating the data, literally caring for it, so it is fit for future use by others – preparing the ground for the SI of genomics to do future work.
+There is also the work of curating the data, literally caring for it, so it is fit for future use by others – preparing the ground for the genomic social intelligence to address the future.

-Metrics plays a noteworthy role in the exercise of the EoC for genomics.
+Metrics plays a noteworthy role in the exercise of the genomic ethics of care.
 Many of the genomic collaboratory participants were either effectively curators, doctors or scientists working on health or food related research.
 They voice care in different ways.
 Some of these of obvious.
 A clinical research working on rare diseases in childhood has a familiar commitment to care.
 However, the myriad actions undertaken by participants in caring for data and its relationality suggest that care enters into the very composition of genomic data.
 Some examples follow.

 For instance, researchers at a genome sequencing facility (TGAC) developed KAT, the quality assessment tool to improve analysis of the quality of assemblies, and undertakes pilot sequencing to assess the nature of genomes before working with them; working at the major UK research centre for bioformatics (the EBI), Laura Clarke & Re-Sequencing Informatics – doing various checks (quantity, quality, identity and consistency) to ensure BD is of sufficient quality for the community to use.
 Speaking about identity and consistency in data, Laura states ‘these require more specialised methods that are created for, and then applied to, the project in question’.
 This (and piloting by TGAC) would seem to exemplify an Ethic of Care – ‘An ethic of care for BD is not applying universal principles, but acting responsibly in light of particular experiences and actual situations ….’